syed-7danial/murhty-dr/bankos-dr/services/cloudwatch-rules/readMe.md

 List of Cloudwatch rules in both Active and Failover regions.
 ### Actions performed:
+Excludes the rules of specified buses to be processed that are mentioned in the configuration.json

 List all EventBridge event buses and rules in the Failover region.

 Enable all relevant Cloudwatch rules in the Failover region.